-The Collaboratory began in 1996 as a single project under the name ‘Dokimoi Ergatai.’
-This grew into multiple projects that needed organization with structures and services to promote quality, collaboration and resource sharing.
-This organizational structure developed into the Collaboratory for Strategic Partnerships and Applied Research at Messiah College.
+The Collaboratory began in 1996 as a single project under the name 'Dokimoi Ergatai' and grew into multiple projects that needed organization with structures and services to promote quality, collaboration and resource sharing.
+The 'Dokimoi Ergati' organizational structure developed into the Collaboratory for Strategic Partnerships and Applied Research at Messiah College.

 In 2000, the Provost of Messiah College authorized the formation of the Collaboratory to organize longstanding co-curricular service projects under the leadership of several faculty members in the Department of Engineering.
 The Harsco Corporation awarded a lead grant to form the organization.
 Major additional funding by Leif and Carol Uptegrove in 2004 enabled the Dean of the School of Mathematics, Engineering and Business to expand the mission of the Collaboratory to serve the MEB school and encourage broader campus collaboration.
 In 2010, a restructuring of the departments within the college placed the Collaboratory within the School of Science, Engineering and Health.